Sqaard/RL_for_financial_time_series_forecasting/README.md

-# RL for Adaptive Portfolio Management
+# RL For Financial Time-Series Forecasting

 The project investigates how **Reinforcement Learning (RL)** combined with **deep learning feature extraction (GRU)** can create dynamic, personalized trading strategies that adapt to market conditions and user-defined risk profiles.